 Projects are selected via open calls for proposal.
+Most important selection criteria, inter alia, are

-- Potential contribution to the competitiveness of the relevant sector or economically and socially challenged area - The cross border relevance of the project - Compliance with regional innovation strategies (e.g. S3 Strategy of South Great Plain and Vojvodina and the common innovation strategy of the border region) - Level of cooperation among project partners - Long run sustainability of the results of the projects - Management and financial capacity of the beneficiary organizations - Contribution to horizontal principles (action specific selection criteria may be defined in the Call for Proposals) - Preparedness of the projects
+- Potential contribution to the competitiveness of the relevant sector or economically and socially challenged area - Cross border relevance of the project - Compliance with regional innovation strategies (e.g. S3 Strategy of South Great Plain and Vojvodina and the common innovation strategy of the border region) - Level of cooperation among project partners - Long run sustainability of the results of the projects - Management and financial capacity of the beneficiary organizations - Contribution to horizontal principles (action specific selection criteria may be defined in the Call for Proposals) - Preparedness of the projects

-7. Enhancing competitiveness, the business environment and the development of small and medium-sized enterprises, trade and investment
+Thematic priority 7.
+Enhancing competitiveness, the business environment and the development of small and medium-sized enterprises, trade and investment Planned use of financial instruments Not applicable